deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Yes.

-We aim to make Delta Chat more approachable to the many who do not care about or are even skeptical of e-mail.
+We aim to make Delta Chat more approachable to the many who do not care about or are even skeptical of "e-mail".
 In all likelyness that's not you because you wouldn't be reading this post here, then :)
-But maybe you know people who appreciate that Delta Chat does not require a phone number or other personal data, offers privacy, censorship resistance, a free "choice of server" as well as a convenient and reliable user experience
+But you probably know people who might appreciate that Delta Chat does not require a phone number or other personal data, offers privacy, censorship resistance, a free "choice of server" as well as a convenient and reliable user experience